Mastering the Art of Writing a Nursing Diagnosis

 - It is important to note that a nursing diagnosis is not the same as a medical diagnosis.
 Physicians and advanced practice providers (APP) can create a medical diagnosis nurses cannot.
 A nursing diagnosis focuses on the persons response to an illness/condition.

 - There are different types of nursing diagnosis.
 First, there are problem focused nursing diagnosis, these are going to be based on signs and symptoms you are seeing on your assessment.
 Next, there are at-risk nursing diagnosis, these use nursing judgement to determine if a patient is “at-risk” for an adverse outcome.
 An example of an at-risk nursing diagnosis would be risk of falls.
 Another type of nursing diagnosis is a health promotion nursing diagnosis.
 A health promotion nursing diagnosis recognizes when someone is ready to participate in actions that promote a healthy lifestyle.
 An example of a health promotion nursing diagnosis is readiness for enhanced nutrition.
 Lastly, we have syndrome nursing diagnosis.
 Syndrome nursing diagnosis are where several nursing diagnosis fit under one umbrella .
-Theses nursing diagnoses can be treated with the same interventions.
+These nursing diagnoses can be treated with the same interventions.

 Writing a Problem/Etiology/Symptom also known as PES diagnosis